What Is Foley? Guide to Foley Sound Effects & Process

 This blended approach keeps production moving when budgets are tight while adding detail that feels natural for short film projects and online video.

-Deliverables, specs, and naming that keep projects moving
+Deliverables, specs, and naming to keep projects moving

 Producers need files that drop straight into post with no surprises.